olets/git-replay/README.md

 ## Related

 Inspired by [git-assembler](https://gitlab.com/wavexx/git-assembler), which is “Like ‘make’, for branches.”
 It's cool, check it out!
-Where git-replay relies on git-rerere in combination with repeated runs to get past conflicts, git-assembler is able resume the latest run.
 It also has the flexibility to do more than rebase and create stage branches.

 ## Contributing